MazenIbrahim1/pantry-tracker/README.md

 https://pantrynest.vercel.app/

 ## Description
 This project is a pantry management application that allows users to keep track of pantry items by adding or removing items and updating their quantities.
+The project also has an AI Recipe Generator using OpenAI API.
+I am currently working on classifying images using AI and automatically adding them to the database after the classification of the image input and the consent of the user.

 ## Tech Stack
  - Frontend